IsaacLuo/genome-block-editor/README.md

 ## genome-block-editor

-This is a developing project for building a chromsome on webpages by dragging and dropping features blocks.
+This is a developing project for building a chromosome on webpages by dragging and dropping features blocks.

 ## sub projects